sharing in governance of extractive industries

 Resource-rich African countries are facing significant economic headwinds.
 Nigeria, Africa’s largest oil producer, depends on oil for over 90% of its foreign exchange earnings and three-quarters of government revenue.
-The slump in oil prices has adversely affected Nigeria’s economic prospects,…Continue
+The slump in oil prices has adversely affected Nigeria’s economic prospects, pushing…Continue

 Artisanal small-scale mining in Africa competes for resources with farming.
 Shutterstock

-The interaction between artisanal (small scale) mining and agriculture in Africa still needs to be carefully considered by policy…Continue
+The interaction between artisanal (small scale) mining and agriculture in Africa still needs to be carefully considered by policy makers to ensure that people’s livelihoods and countries' export revenues…Continue